 Credit transfer for other than higher education and employment

-You always have the opportunity to apply for credit transfer for elements other than exam results and relevant work experience.
+You can always apply for credit transfer for elements other than exam results and relevant work experience.

-These credit transfer evaluations are the same as for mandatory credit transfer (see above) but the difference is that you are not required to disclose them.
+These credit transfer assessments are the same as for mandatory credit transfer (see above) but the difference is that you are not required to disclose them.